24-hour news cycle: Sensationalism and infotainment

+Many scholars have argued that the presentational style of 24-hour news verges on or explicitly operates as infotainment.
 According to former journalists Bill Kovach and Tom Rosenstiel, 24-hour news creates wild competition among media organizations for audience share.
 This, coupled with the profit demand of their corporate ownership, has led to a decline in journalistic standards.
-In their book Warp Speed: America in the Age of Mixed Media, they write that "the press has moved toward sensationalism, entertainment, and opinion" and away from traditional values of verification, proportion, relevance, depth, and quality of interpretation.
-They fear these values will be replaced by a "journalism of assertion" which de-emphasizes whether a claim is valid and encourages putting a claim into the arena of public discussion as quickly as possible.
+They state in their book Warp Speed: America in the Age of Mixed Media that "the press has moved toward sensationalism, entertainment, and opinion" and away from traditional values of verification, proportion, relevance, depth, and quality of interpretation.
+They feared these values would be replaced by a "journalism of assertion" which de-emphasizes whether a claim is valid in favor of placing it into the arena of public discussion as quickly as possible.